meemknight/pavo/userStories.md

 User Stories
 ---

-C/C++ debugger wich can do all the basic things a debugger can do:
+Linux C/C++ debugger wich can do all the basic things a debugger can do:

 1. Launch, halt, and continue execution (MUST)
 2. Set breakpoints on memory addresses